turboapps/docs/deploying/to_a_spoon_server/d-administration.md

 #### Configuration and Customization

-The **Admin** page provides options to configure and customize Spoon Server.
+The **Admin** page provides options to configure and customize Turbo Server.
 The page is divided into the following sections:

-- **License**: Provides an overview of information associated with the current Spoon Server license, including number of seats, allowed portals,  computer name, and machine identifier.
+- **License**: Provides an overview of information associated with the current Turbo Server license, including number of seats, allowed portals,  computer name, and machine identifier.
 If server users are licensed to run applications on more than one machine, this number is reflected here.
 This section also contains a link to add a **New License**; you can use this to update an existing license as well.

 - **Sync**: Configures client synchronization settings.

-- **Administrator Email**: Users are directed to this email address if they encounter any errors or issues while using Spoon Server.
+- **Administrator Email**: Users are directed to this email address if they encounter any errors or issues while using Turbo Server.

-- **Administrators**: The administrative web pages can be restricted to a subset of the users known to the Spoon Server.
+- **Administrators**: The administrative web pages can be restricted to a subset of the users known to the Turbo Server.
 If no users are contained in this group, access will be open to anyone able to access the port of the administration site.
 When at least one user is contained in the group, a login form is presented to any user who hasn't already been authenticated from his browser.
 Only the members of the administrators group (including members of groups that are members of the administrators group) are allowed access.
 Note that this group appears in the standard user groups list and is editable from there as well.
 SSL access to the administration site can be enabled by editing the primary server settings, exactly as it is done for a portal site.

 - **Logo**: This image appears at the top of the Portal site.
 The image is resized to a width of 185 pixels (with the aspect ratio maintained), and is converted to .PNG format.